-Environment & climate change research
+Environment and climate change research

 Information about climate change research programmes – their funding and MPI's involvement.